sci-map-org/api/README.md

 - when fetching related entities, group by relations: e.g.:
   - resource -> coveredConcepts : group by concept domain ?
   - user -> knownConcepts: group by domain ?
+- Should have stricter type for sorting: entity <-> fields mapping, now it's possible to make mistakes

 # Notes